Delapouite/kakoune-buffers/README.md

 Run the `list-buffers` command.
 It will display an info box with a numbered list of opened buffers.

+Use `buffer-first` and `buffer-last` to move to the ends of the list.

 ```
 # Suggested hook